 Also, it seemed like when I clicked the (x) by the Academic Interest filter it didn't really remove the filter.
 Clicking Clear link did clear (as well as clicking clear all).

 #16 Updated by Boone Gorges about 10 years ago

 I couldn't reproduce your Academic Interest (x) issue.
 It's possible that the item you removed didn't really add many items to the results, so that when you removed it, you didn't really notice a change.

 Matt, I'm afraid I still can't reproduce your Clear All issue.
 Could you try a hard refresh?

-#17 Updated by Chris Stein over 7 years ago
+#17 Updated by Chris Stein about 10 years ago

 I have an attached image with a wireframe for a possible redesign with the search/filters.
 Some of my thinking that went into it: